waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Victory Road 2F Boulder Puzzle
 - **Conclusion:** A boulder was brought down from Victory Road 3F through the hole at (24, 16) on 3F.
 It landed at (23, 17) on 2F and was pushed to the switch at (10, 17).
 The barrier at (24, 15) is now open.

-## H. Untested Hypotheses
-- **PC Box Selection Anomaly:** The game may select the box one position *below* the highlighted cursor.
-This has only been observed once and requires further testing to confirm if it's a consistent bug.
-(Next Test: Next time 'CHANGE BOX' is used).

 # V. Development & Testing Pipeline

 ## A. Future Development Goals
 - **Pokémon Data Pipeline:** Investigate methods to pass party/PC data to custom tools to make `pokemon_stat_formatter` functional.
 This is a high-priority task for improving team-building efficiency.
+- **PC Search Tool:** Create a custom tool (`pc_pokemon_search`) that can search through all stored Pokémon in the PC and return a list of those that match specific criteria (e.g., have a certain move, are of a certain type).
+This will greatly speed up team building and strategic planning.

 ## B. Untested Hypotheses (Active)
+- **PC Box Selection Anomaly:** The game may select the box one position *below* the highlighted cursor.
+This has only been observed once and requires further testing to confirm if it's a consistent bug.
+(Next Test: Next time 'CHANGE BOX' is used).
 - **SPOONBENDE vs. Gengar:** Test the effectiveness of a low-level Psychic-type (SPOONBENDE, Lv 37) against Agatha's high-level Gengar.
 The type matchup should be favorable, but the level difference is a major risk factor.

-## B. Untested Hypotheses (Active)
 - **Indigo Plateau Auto-Heal Consistency:** Blacking out during the Elite Four challenge and respawning at the Indigo Plateau entrance automatically heals the entire party.
 (Observed once, needs confirmation of consistency).

-# III.
-Meta-Progression & Lessons Learned
-## A. Core Methodological Failures (Self-Correction Log)
-- **Over-reliance on Luck (Confirmation Bias):** The FLASH strategy against Bruno's Machamp was successful multiple times due to luck, reinforcing the belief it was a guaranteed win condition.
-However, it failed when the opponent used a different move (Rock Slide), which may have had higher base accuracy. **Correction:** Luck-based strategies should be a last resort.
-I must not become overconfident from a lucky streak and must always consider the opponent's full range of options.

-# V. Development & Testing Pipeline
-## A. Future Development Goals
-- **PC Search Tool:** Create a custom tool (`pc_pokemon_search`) that can search through all stored Pokémon in the PC and return a list of those that match specific criteria (e.g., have a certain move, are of a certain type).
-This will greatly speed up team building and strategic planning.